gdeol4/gdeol4/README.md

 </p>

 <p>
 I'm currently working on two projects when I have free time and I often switch between them.
-My goal this year is to complete the 100 days of coding challenge beggining on March 23rd.
+My goal this year is to complete the 100 days of coding challenge as well as contributing to open source projects.
 </p>

 **1. Federated learning:**